-On August 21 a solar eclipse will be visible in the United States.
-The last time this happened was almost 40 years ago, leaving astronomy fanatics in a frenzy of excitement.
 While many have already made preparations for the event, here are some facts about the upcoming eclipse.

 What is a solar eclipse?

-According to NASA, a solar eclipse occurs when the moon moves in front of the sun, creating a barrier between earth and the sun.
+According to NASA, a solar eclipse occurs when the moon moves in front of the sun, creating a barrier between Earth and the sun.
 The eclipse this year will last no more than three minutes in its totality.
 Along with being able to see the sun completely covered, viewers will be exposed to a partial eclipse as well.
 This will display the moon’s movements as it blocks out the sun.

 Where can the solar eclipse be seen?

-The total eclipse in America will be visible in 14 different states, according to NASA.
-Although California is omitted from this list (The last occurrence in California was 128 years ago!), those wanting to experience it can venture up to Oregon.
+The total eclipse in America will be visible in 14 states, according to NASA.
+Although California is omitted from the list (The last occurrence in California was 128 years ago!), those wanting to experience it can venture up to Oregon.
 Other states where the complete solar eclipse can be seen are Idaho, Wyoming, Nebraska and Montana.
 The last location to be passed through is South Carolina.

 People who reach some of the gatherings will need special glasses to view the solar eclipse.
 Only when the moon is completely covering the sun can spectators remove their glasses.